altinntech/Clicksave/README.md

     ```java
     @ClickHouseEntity // you should use this annotation for persistence entity
-    @Batching(batchSize = 10) // add batch for saving
+    @Batching(batchSize = 100) // add batch for saving
     public class Person {

-    // entity class must have a no arguments constructor
+    // entity class must have a public no arguments constructor
     public Person() {
     }